Tai Hom Village: Hygiene

 According to the report by the Neighbourhood Advice-Action Council (NAAC) et al. in 1984 and 1985 the hygienic condition of Tai Hom Village was unfavourable.
 Major problems included accumulation of untreated garbage, stuffed drainage which caused floods, rat infestation, air pollution and aggregation of flies and mosquitoes.

 In 2001, the villagers complained about the hygienic condition in Tuesday's Stores (星期二檔案), a TV news programme produced by the Television Broadcasts Limited (TVB).
 The programme particularly showed cockroaches and insects at a restaurant to pinpoint the undesirable circumstance.

 Lam Kee-to, Jason further described the problem of rats in Hong Kong 101: 101 Reasons to Love and Hate Hong Kong.
 By his description, there were an excessive number of cats in the village, and the reason was rat infestation – cats accumulated to prey on the rats.

 Amenities

 Amenities covered include public toilets, recreational facilities, transportation, electricity and water supplies, education, fire prevention system and social order.

 Public toilets

-According to a report from the Student Press, the Students' Union of the Chinese University of Hong Kong, Tai Hom Village has no public toilet before 1999.
+According to a report from the Student Press, the Students' Union of the Chinese University of Hong Kong, Tai Hom Village had no public toilet before 1999.
 The Tai Hom Village Kai-Fong Welfare Association had lodged requests for public toilets; it was evident in the bulletin of the association in 1961, 1973 and 1984 that multiple requisitions were presented.